Safe Investments for Beginners in 2026

 - Very low risk

-- Easy access to money
+- Easy access to funds

-- Ideal for emergency funds
+- Ideal for emergency savings

 2. GICs (Guaranteed Investment Certificates)

-- Fixed returns
+- Fixed returns over a set period

 - No risk of losing principal